1st Armoured Division (United Kingdom): Battle of France

 At the outbreak of the Second World War on 3 September 1939, the division consisted of the 1st Light, the 1st Heavy (formerly the Tank Brigade) and the 2nd Light Armoured Brigades.
 During October that year, the support group's two regiments of artillery were withdrawn and dispatched to France to join the BEF.
 The following month, the 1st Light Brigade was removed and used to form the 2nd Armoured Division over the following months.
 This re-organisation left the division with 190 light and 25 cruiser tanks.
 During the same period, the Commander-in-Chief, Home Forces, General Sir Walter Kirke developed Julius Caesar, a plan to defend the UK from a potential German invasion.
-(Note: Julius was the codeword to bring troops to a state of readiness within eight hours.
-The codeword Caesar meant an invasion was imminent, and units were to be readied for immediate action.
-Kirke's plan assumed the Germans would use 4,000 paratroopers, followed by 15,000 troops landed via civilian aircraft once airfields had been secured (Germany only actually had 6,000 such troops), and at least one division of 15,000 troops to be used in an amphibious assault.)
-In this plan, the 1st Armoured Division was to be within a short distance of the East Anglian coast, which was assumed to be the country's most vulnerable point.
+Under this plan, the 1st Armoured Division was to be within a short distance of the East Anglian coast, which was assumed to be the country's most vulnerable point.
 The 2nd Light Brigade and the support group were located in west Suffolk and north-west Essex while the heavy brigade was based further inland in Hertfordshire.
 A small number of tanks and an infantry company were maintained as a separate unit to counter any small Fallschirmjäger (German paratrooper) landings.
 During January 1940, with the risk of a landing reduced due to winter, the division concentrated for training in Dorset.
 On 14 April, the 2nd Light Armoured Brigade was renamed the 2nd Armoured Brigade and the 1st Heavy Brigade became the 3rd Armoured Brigade.
 Later in the month, the infantry of the support group were transferred to the 30th Infantry Brigade.
 By 3 May 1940, the division had 203 light and 121 cruiser tanks and it was hoped it would be able to cross the English Channel to France and finalise its training at Pacy-sur-Eure, Normandy.